asamorini/goodreads.utility/README.md

       * by type (paperback\ebook\audiobook\...)
    * language
       * possibility to include editions without language defined (checkbox, default included, they must be evidenced in some way)
-* book list: possibility to replace, for every book, with the corresponding italian edition
+* Books list: replace books to the corresponding edition of specific language
    * on those list
       * Recommendations
-      * Choice Awards
       * Giveaways
       * New Releases
       * Lists